bloodyteabiscuts/bloodytea/README.md

 im sorry to whoever i hurt in the past im genuinely so srs rn PLZZZZ i wanna dm and figure things out if possible ty...

-im a copinglink/c'link of american ferryman from guts nd blackpowder... possible yume of klaus 👀
+im a copinglink/c'link of american ferryman from guts nd blackpowder... a yumeshipper

 i love socialising, i might be weird to interact with at first, but i promise im nice...